 It was not until my last day at Karunashraya that I was able to accompany one of the home care teams, and it was during this last day that I had a lot of my questions answered.
 The home care team was made up of three nurses and one driver––no doctors.
 Most home visits lasted less than 10 minutes; if they were any longer it was only because the catheter change, bladder wash, or wound dressing required more time.
 After the thorough and attentive care I witnessed in Karunashraya, I found the rushed delivery of the home care team to be a bit disquieting.
 To be fair, the majority of the patients did receive adequate care.
 Most were comfortable, with little pain or new symptoms.
 A quick check-in really was all that they needed.
 The first patient we visited, however, an 80-year-old man with an osteogenic sarcoma, appeared to be in quite a bit of discomfort.
 As we entered the room, he was sitting upright in his chair, eyes closed, arms crossed over his chest, muttering something to himself.
 The only time he seemed to acknowledge our presence was when he winced as the nurses moved his arm to take his blood pressure.
 Before leaving, the nurses left him with a mouth wash for oral hygiene and refilled his blood pressure medications.
 As we left, one of the nurses, despite her limited English, tried to provide me with a little more information: “Fentanyl patch change tomorrow.”
 I nodded, accepting he would be in pain at least until then.
-Obviously, these nurses were not authorized to prescribe new medications–I didn’t just expect them to whip out a morphine tablet on the spot, but I thought maybe they would at least call and consult one of the doctors.
+Obviously, these nurses were not authorized to prescribe new medications–I didn’t just expect them to whip out morphine and an IV on the spot, but I thought maybe they would at least call and consult one of the doctors.
 When the head nurse wrote the same note that she had written for his five previous visits, and subsequently for all other patients, however, I knew there would be no follow-up: Patient alert and comfortable.

 This is not to say that nurses are unable to carry out sufficient care on their own, and it is essential that I reiterate that I only attended one home care visit with this team.
 I feel almost certain that this case must be an exception, but nonetheless, it led me to interrogate the role of nurses in palliative care and question whether palliative care nurses need special training.
 As I shadowed the nurses, there was nothing missing from the medical procedures they performed; they were clearly well-trained and knowledgeable about the patients and their conditions.
 With the high-volume demands of the home care team, however, there seemed to be no time for the buzz words of palliative care: compassionate, holistic care.
 The word Karunashraya literally means, “abode of compassion.”
 And at Karunashraya, where there are 40 other nurses to support the patients and their needs, this type of care seemed to come easily.
 Ensuring that this type of care persists outside of the abode of compassion, whether it be in a home or in a hospital, is the real challenge.